 - The Property Numbering Compliance section of the code details the different requirements

 Road names are as vital as address numbers for emergency response.
-The GIS Department also approves and coordinates the naming of all public and private roads in the County that fall outside the city limits of Grovetown and Harlem.
-Road names are reviewed and approved according to a standard set of rules to help make sure you can be found as quickly as possible in a time of need.
+The GIS Department also coordinates all public and private road names in the County that fall outside the city limits of Grovetown and Harlem.
+Road names are reviewed and approved according to a standard set of rules to help make sure you can be found quickly in a time of need.

-- Roads that provide access to three or more structures should be assigned a name whether it is publicly or privately owned
+- Public or private roads that provide access to three or more structures should be assigned a name

 - No two roads should have the same name or names that are too similar sounding

 - Road names should not be too difficult to spell or too difficult to pronounce

 Have a question or a road that needs a name?
 Please email the Road Name team or give us a call at (706) 868-3421.